awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-renewal.md

 ### Managed Certificate Renewal for DNS\-Validated Certificates<a name="troubleshooting-renewal-domain-validation-failure"></a>

-If ACM fails to renew a certificate you originally validated with DNS validation, it is most likely due to missing or inaccurate CNAME records in your DNS configuration\.
+ACM does not attempt TLS validation for DNS\-validated certificates\.
+If ACM fails to renew a certificate you validated with DNS validation, it is most likely due to missing or inaccurate CNAME records in your DNS configuration\.
 If this occurs, ACM notifies you that the certificate could not be renewed automatically\.
 You must insert the correct CNAME records into your DNS database\.
 You can find the CNAME records for your domains by expanding your certificate and its domain entries in the ACM console\.
 Refer to the figures below for details\.
 You can also retrieve CNAME records by using the [DescribeCertificate](https://docs.aws.amazon.com/acm/latest/APIReference/API_DescribeCertificate.html) operation in the ACM API or the [describe\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm/describe-certificate.html) command in the ACM CLI\.
 For more information, see [Use DNS to Validate Domain Ownership](gs-acm-validate-dns.md)\.

 ![\[Select the target certificate from the console.\]](http://docs.aws.amazon.com/acm/latest/userguide/images/Dns-renewal-1.png)